🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 However, even though we manage some of the biggest accounts in the world, most of our clients are small to mid-sized businesses.

-To ensure our prospects know we’re a good fit for them (since most of them aren’t in the top 1% of their industry), we include a link to over 600 client case studies from every industry and size.
+To ensure our prospects know we're a good fit for them (since most of them aren't in the top 1% of their industry), we also include a link to over 600 client case studies from every industry and size.

 Over 600 clients from dozens of industries

 Either way, if you include client logos, don't let it backfire on you.
-If you only serve enterprise clients, sure, only feature enterprise clients, but if you also serve smaller businesses, don’t scare them away with big logos.
+If you only serve enterprise clients, sure, only feature enterprise clients.
+But, if you also serve smaller businesses, don't scare them away with big logos.

 Whatever you do, always test.